maxmantz/redux-oidc/README.md

 ### Description

 This package handles [OpenID-Connect](http://openid.net/connect/) authentication in [redux](http://redux.js.org/) apps.
-It enables redux apps to authenticate with an external OIDC authentication provider and handles the actions of the OpenID [implicit flow](http://openid.net/specs/openid-connect-implicit-1_0.html).
+It enables redux apps to authenticate with an external OIDC authentication provider and handles the actions of the OpenID [implicit flow](http://openid.net/specs/openid-connect-implicit-1_0.html) or [authorization code flow](https://developer.okta.com/blog/2018/04/10/oauth-authorization-code-grant-type).

 It uses the oidc-client-js library to manage OpenID Connect functionality.